elpatron68/camgrabber/README.md

 # Camgrabber

-Saves images from url in a specific intervall and renders a daily time lapse video.
+Saves images from url in a specific interval and renders a daily time lapse video.
+Weather data will be included into each image and the video.

 ## Requirements